trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     injected pubsub backends are not closed by the manager, one-shot producers are acquire/use/release bracketed, and serialization failures are typed Effect errors.
-  - Do not make `gateway/rpc-protocol.ts` the next cleanup target: it is a Fastify socket compatibility bridge while the public Effect RPC server layers require SocketServer or Effect HTTP routing.
+  - `gateway/rpc-protocol.ts` remains a Fastify socket compatibility bridge while the public Effect RPC server layers require SocketServer or Effect HTTP routing.
+The parser decode assertion is complete through Schema validation; future local cleanups should focus on its connection collections rather than replacing the whole bridge.
   - WebSocket adapter host fallbacks now use `Result.try` and tagged adapter errors while preserving sync exports.
 - RAG/providers/storage: